 What makes the HIV virus so dangerous?

 First of all, it is important to know how the HIV virus enters your body and can weaken your immune system.
-"HIV" stands for "Human Immunodeficiency Virus".
+"HIV" stands for "Human Immunodeficiency Virus."
 The virus is a retrovirus and can integrate its genetic material into the genome of the affected host cells.
 The HI virus primarily attacks the T-helper cells, thereby weakening the immune system of the affected organism.

 The danger lies in the late detection of an infection and the possible development of the disease pattern AIDS.
-If an HIV infection is not treated, it can lead to AIDS, the so-called "Acquired Immunodeficiency Syndrome", which is an immune deficiency syndrome.
+If an HIV infection is not treated, it can lead to AIDS, the so-called "Acquired Immunodeficiency Syndrome," which is an immune deficiency syndrome.

 Risk situations